edwardgoldring/website/content/home/projects.md

 "The Effects of Blame Shifting Strategies Following Large-scale Disasters: Evidence from Turkey" (with Jonas Willibald Schmid and Fulya Apaydin)

-*North Korea's Succession from Kim Jong Il to Kim Jong Un: Empowering the Leader and Elite Regeneration* (book manuscript, with Peter Ward)
+*Authoritarian Survival and Leadership Succession in North Korea* (book manuscript, with Peter Ward)

 "The Varieties of Regular Leadership Transitions in Autocracies" (with Austin S. Matthews and Peter Ward)